codalab/codalab-worksheets/docs/Execution.md

 ## Frequently asked questions

-### Can I reserve workers for particular tags?
+### Can I reserve a worker for a particular tag?

-Yes, you can use the `--tag--exclusive` flag of `cl worker` (along with a `--tag`) to prevent it from running untagged bundles (i.e., it will only run bundles that match its tag).
-This is especially useful for development, since it lets you set off a machine for fast-turnaround debugging of CodaLab bundles, even if you have many untagged jobs queued.
+Yes, you can use the `--tag-exclusive` flag of `cl worker` (along with a `--tag`) to prevent your worker from running untagged bundles, since `tag_exclusive` workers only run bundles that match their tag.

+To be concrete, a worker started with `cl worker --tag debug --tag-exclusive` will _only_ run bundles with `--request-queue tag=debug`.
+This is especially useful for development, since it lets you set off a machine for fast-turnaround debugging of CodaLab bundles, even if you have many untagged jobs queued---just make sure to set `--request-queue tag=debug`.